Skip to main content

 Material Topics

-Performance across our three strategic pillars - Environment, Social and Sustainable Workforce – support the execution of our 2030 Strategy and our promise to improve the lives of patients and protect public health.
-Our pillar focus areas are further guided by our material topics, which inform continuous improvement across our operations and transparency in areas that matter most to our key stakeholders.
+Driven by our strategic framework, performance across our sustainability focus areas supports the execution of our 2030 Strategy and our sustainability vision for a healthier world.
+Our sustainability strategy focus areas are further guided by our material topics, which inform continuous improvement across our operations and transparency in areas that matter most to our key stakeholders.

-CSL’s Executive Sustainability Committee has overall responsibility for the materiality process and executes a global materiality assessment on a biennial basis.
-In 2021/22, we concluded our fifth assessment and followed the Global Reporting Initiative (GRI) 2016 standards of sustainability context, materiality, completeness and stakeholder inclusiveness through our process of identification, review and prioritisation.
-The application and disclosure of our materiality process against the GRI 2016 standard materiality principle definition was subject to limited external assurance by Ernst & Young.
+CSL’s Executive Sustainability Committee (ESC) has overall responsibility for the materiality process and executes a global materiality assessment on a biennial basis.
+In 2024, we concluded our sixth assessment and followed the Global Reporting Initiative (GRI 3) Material Topics 2021 by understanding organisational context, identifying actual and potential negative and positive impacts, assessing the significance of impacts and prioritising the most significant impacts for reporting.
+The application and disclosure of our materiality process against the principle of materiality as defined in GRI 3 was subject to limited external assurance by Deloitte.

 CSL Stakeholder Page 768x430